 The Citroen CX is 40 years old this year.
 To celebrate this milestone in car design, we present what looks like one of the first reviews printed in the English language.

 By Archie Vicar – contributing motoring editor of the Worcester Morning Gazette, Sept 23rd 1974.
 Original photos were taken by Douglas Land-Windermere.
-Due to the poor quality of the originals, stock images have been used.
+Due to a build-up of condensation in the viewfinder, stock images have been used.

 After a very long time in production, the DS has been (thankfully!) discontinued by its maker, Citroen.
 Whilst there were some good points in favour of the DS, there were too many oddities.
 Some of these have been ironed out so the new car will be more palatable to a wider range of customers.
 The incoming CX will be a more welcome car for motorists who want to drive something other than a Granada or Victor but without suffering the cost and inconvenience that the over-complex DS served up, drenched in garlic.

 To begin with, Citroen collected me from the rather small Charleville-Mézières airport in the Ardennes.
 As if to make a point, the car that met me at the terminal was a DS.
 This was one final chance to sample the unsupportive seats, wallowy ride and the grating rattle of Citroen’s least appealing engine.
 I expect that sending me along the winding roads of the Ardennes in a DS was some kind of a joke at my expense.

 My duty-free drink and Craven “A” cigarettes filled the DS’ inadequate boot and overflowed into the area around my feet.
 A queezy hour and a half later, I was delivered to the Auberge Champenoise, some considerable distance south of Reims.
 With the rain falling heavily, I was left to move my luggage on my own as the DS rattled and wheezed off into the night.